stevenhorsman/cloud-api-adaptor/src/cloud-api-adaptor/test/e2e/README.md

 INSTANCE_PROFILE_NAME="bz2-2x8"
 PODVM_IMAGE_ARCH="s390x"
 IMAGE_PULL_API_KEY="<can-be-same-as-apikey>"
-CAA_IMAGE_TAG="<caa-image-tag>"
+CAA_IMAGE="<caa-image-and-tag>"
 EOF
 ```

 - For `INSTANCE_PROFILE_NAME`, if it's not secure execution, the value is started with "bz2".
 If it's secure execution, the value is started with 'bz2e'.
 More values can be found through ibmcloud command `ibmcloud is instance-profiles`.
 - For `PODVM_IMAGE_ID`, the vpc image id uploaded to ibmcloud.
-- For `CAA_IMAGE_TAG`, the commit id of project.
-The commit id can be found here: https://github.com/confidential-containers/cloud-api-adaptor/commits/main/
+- For `CAA_IMAGE`, this is the image and tag of the cloud-api-adaptor to be installed and tested e.g.
+`quay.io/confidential-containers:latest"`